 Despite its popularity, soccer is not Mexico’s official sport.

 Charrería is the official national sport, predating soccer by several hundred years.
 Charrería is essentially a combination of multiple equestrian events.

 For example, one of the most challenging events, Cala de Caballo, involves demonstrating horse rein.
 Riders must command their horse to display its competency in cantering, galloping, slide stopping, spinning, and backing up.

 There are approximately 10 different types of events, each of which involves different skills.

 Is Mexico A Good Soccer Team?

 The Mexican National Team is often called El Tri, short for el tricolor, which translates to the tricolor.
-This is a reference to the Mexican flag which has 3 colors: white, red, and green.
+This refers to the Mexican flag, which has 3 colors: white, red, and green.

 Mexico is part of the Confederation of North, Central America, and Caribbean Association Football (CONCACAF).

 - 8 x CONCACAF Gold Cups